Introduction

 Range, battery and charging

-The increase in capacity has brought a useful increase in range, which was starting to look a little disappointing against the competition (and its Kia and Hyundai stablemates).
-The most efficient is the rear-drive, single motor Pure version that now returns 348 miles on the WLTP combined cycle.
-The dual motor Sport and Performance versions now have 300 mile plus figures, chiming in at 318 and 311 miles respectively.
-I drove a single-motor Pure version for a couple of hours on a mixed route and averaged 3.4 miles per kWh.
-Which would mean a real-world range of just under 280 miles.
-Had we thrown in some motorway driving, I suspect that figure would dip down towards the 260 mark.
-Not terrible, but not exactly sector-leading efficiency.
+The increase in battery capacity has brought a useful increase in range for the GV60, which was starting to look a little disappointing against the competition (and its Kia and Hyundai stablemates).
+The most efficient is the rear-drive, single motor GV60 Pure version that now returns 348 miles on the WLTP combined cycle.
+The dual motor Sport and Performance versions now have 300 mile plus figures, chiming in at 318- and 311 miles respectively.
+Go for the range-topping Magma with its enormous 650hp, and you get 0-62mph in 3.4 seconds and a range of 260 miles.

 The GV60’s trump card is, as before, it’s rapid charging capability.
-Thanks to its 800 volt electrical system, it has a theoretical maximum charging speed of 240kW.
+Thanks to its 800V electrical system, it has a theoretical maximum charging speed of 240kW.
 And to help you achieve anywhere near that, Genesis has a battery conditioning function that can heat and cool the battery so that it reaches the perfect temperature when you plug in.
 Even better news is that the heating/cooling function can now be triggered manually.
 This means that drivers no longer have to suffer the overly fussy in-built navigation system to take advantage of it, and can continue using Apple CarPlay or Android Auto.
 Rejoice!

 I ought to point out at this point that the ability to condition the battery before a charge isn’t just a gimmick.
 On a car like the GV60, it can make a huge difference to charging speeds - especially in colder conditions.
-My old IONIQ 5 would often struggle to hit 60kW when plugged in during winter.
+My old Ioniq 5 would often struggle to hit 60kW when plugged in during winter.
 Once Hyundai added battery conditioning via a software update, I would regularly see 220kW on ultra-rapid chargers.

 Practicality and boot space

-In terms of space, the GV60 provides passengers with decent levels of leg and headroom.The wide centre console is more intrusive than it is in a Hyundai IONIQ 5, but that doesn’t detract from the overall feeling of spaciousness.
-Rear seat passengers benefit from the flat floor and while it can’t match the boxier IONIQ 5 for headroom, the GV60 offers first class levels of comfort all round.
+In terms of space, the GV60 provides passengers with decent levels of leg and headroom.The wide centre console is more intrusive than it is in a Hyundai Ioniq 5, but that doesn’t detract from the overall feeling of spaciousness.
+Rear seat passengers benefit from the flat floor and while it can’t match the boxier Ioniq 5 for headroom, the GV60 offers first class levels of comfort all round.

 Design, interior and technology

-When car makers give their products a mid-life nip and tuck, they usually resort to adding some wackier elements or grafting on a front end from another, newer model (the Škoda Enyaq being the perfect example).
+When car makers give their products a mid-life nip and tuck, they usually resort to adding some wackier elements or grafting on a front end from another, newer model (the Skoda Enyaq being the perfect example).
 Never ones to follow the crowd, Genesis has gone the other way with the facelifted GV60.

 The weird open-mouthed grille with the sort-of goatee beard below?
 Gone.
 The contrast colour wheel arches and side trims?
 Gone.
 The bonkers lime green paintwork?
 Also gone.

 As before GV60 is a deceptive car.
 Thanks to its huge wheels and oversized lights, it looks almost compact in photos.
-In reality, it’s closer in size to family SUVs such as the ŠKODA Enyaq or Volkswagen ID.4.
-And while it’s fractionally shorter than both the EV6 and IONIQ 5, it’s a big car.
+In reality, it’s closer in size to family SUVs such as the Enyaq or Volkswagen ID.4.
+And while it’s fractionally shorter than both the EV6 and Ioniq 5, it’s a big car.

-Inside, the whole less is more approach is less in evidence.
+Inside, the whole 'less is more' approach is less in evidence.
 While there are improvements and new features, such as the infotainment screen that is now one long 27-inch display as opposed to two separate ones with a dead area in middle, it’s largely unchanged.

 As before, the GV60 certainly feels more ‘premium’ than its Kia and Hyundai stablemates.
-The materials generally feel a notch up on what you would find on the EV6 and IONIQ 5, while the seats have a more upholstered look and feel.
+The materials generally feel a notch up on what you would find on the EV6 and Ioniq 5, while the seats have a more upholstered look and feel.

 That said, the GV60 still has some disappointing elements.
 While it’s great to see buttons for things like the seat heaters, the Korean obsession with shiny silver plastic does the cabin no favours.
 Not only do they look and feel cheap, but because they’re silver, seeing what the switch is for can be impossible in certain lights.
 In direct sunlight, you simply can’t read the writing or see the tiny LED light that indicates whether the switch is on or off.
 Mercedes flirted with silver switchgear for a brief period in the 2000s before ditching it.
 Genesis should consider taking a similar approach.